GaryHostt/Oracle_Integration/README.md

 Then, to understand the data types for the fields - or see how they're formatted, I'd call the endpoint to give me one or all of the business object I'm trying to create.
 In this case, I can look at the [get all POs or get 1 PO endpoints](https://docs.oracle.com/en/cloud/saas/procurement/19d/fapra/api-purchase-orders.html).

 Typically for development purposes, I would start this integration with a generic REST adapter that has ~5 fields that map to important fields for the SaaS.
 After filling out the important ones like POHeaderID, ItemNumber, etc. I activate the integration, then send a payload.
 Typically, the response will be a 500 error and the response will then contain the field that still requires an attribute.
 Next, deactivate the integration, map another field from the REST adapter to the business field and then from Postman you can dynamically try different values for that field.
 Once you find a working value - you can leave it in the submission to the generic REST adapter, or just hardcode it in the adapter.

+### If your integration is not appearing in tracking after performing the trigger action in SaaS

+If you create a contact in Fusion, or a new lead in salesforce, but the business event isn't appearing in tracking - you need to verify that you properly configured the SaaS.
+You should also check if you are logged in as the user on the SaaS that you used to create the connection on OIC.

 ## Other Resources